 Many solutions exist to create the electronic file.
 For example:

-In addition, the CFPB is publishing a Microsoft® Excel® HMDA LAR data entry formatting tool.
+In addition, the CFPB has published a Microsoft® Excel® HMDA LAR data entry formatting tool.
 This tool will help filers enter and format their HMDA data into a pipe delimited text file needed to submit the data to the CFPB’s HMDA Platform.
 Please visit the LAR Formatting Tool webpage for more information.

-In early 2017, the CFPB will also make available an electronic file format verification tool for filers who wish to confirm that a LAR is formatted in the required pipe delimited text file format.
-This verification tool will be available on a webpage that will run independently from the HMDA Platform, without the need for any special software (*minimum browser requirements will be provided at a later date).
-The tool will conduct the same initial checks that the future HMDA Platform will perform, and will provide a convenient test mechanism for filers, prior to the roll out of the full HMDA Platform.
+The CFPB has made available an electronic File Format Verification Tool (FFVT) for filers who wish to confirm that a LAR is formatted in the required pipe delimited text file format, and meets certain formatting requirements specified in the Filing Instructions Guide.
+The FFVT uses “client-side testing” which runs on the user’s computer and does not transmit any HMDA data over the internet.
+The tool conducts the same initial checks that the future HMDA Platform will perform, and provides a convenient test mechanism for filers, prior to the roll out of the full HMDA Platform.

 The CFPB is committed to developing the programming code for the HMDA Platform in an open way.
 The HMDA Platform is being actively developed on the site, GitHub.com (see: https://github.com/cfpb/hmda-platform).
 This provides transparency to the algorithms and methodologies used to parse and validate a HMDA file, as well as the code used to develop the HMDA Platform user interface and related tools for filers.
 This code is in the public domain and does not impact the privacy or security of the data.